thomasbtnfr/2048-AI/README.md

    TODO
 4. ### Supervised Learning

-   To develop supervised learning, we stored states and the associated action in memory during games.
+   To develop supervised learning, we stored states and the associated action in memory during games in the file named *supervisedData.txt*.
 This algorithm was developed before the DQN to discover more easily how to implement a neural network for the 2048 game.
 We quickly noticed that the results were not very good because we did not have enough data.
 That's why we decided to switch to reinforcement learning.
 5. ### MCTS : Monte-Carlo Tree-Search

 ## Run an AI algorithm in the terminal or in web browser